Luisinhoas/Causal-Inference-GP1-/README.md

 lht(OLS, c("video = 0", "leisure = 0", "income=0"), white.adjust = "hc1")
 ```

-Knowing the null hypothesis that is stated for us, and that the F-stat for the test is 31.389, with the p-value of (<2.2e-16).
+Knowing the null hypothesis that is stated, and that the F-stat for the test is 31.389, with the p-value of (<2.2e-16).
 Df = 3 tells you the number of restrictions being tested.
-Obviously with such a low p-value we can reject the null hypothesis.
+Obviously with such a low p-value I can reject the null hypothesis.

 ### Variance-covariance matrix.